-Sure the thought of having to pay that single supplement can be annoying (although there are sneaky ways around that – see here) but there’s a lot more to solo cruising than may first meet the eye and a lot of stuff that normally you’d have to figure out for yourself the hard way.
+Sure, the thought of having to pay that single supplement can be annoying (although there are sneaky ways around that – see here) but there’s a lot more to solo cruising than may first meet the eye and a lot of things that normally you’d have to figure out for yourself the hard way.

-This can obviously get annoying (very annoying should we say) but can also work in your favour as you’ll find people will be more open and accommodating of you… albeit normally out of some misguided sense of pity!
+This can obviously get annoying, but can also work in your favour as you’ll find people will be more open and accommodating of you… albeit normally out of some misguided sense of pity!
+But take what you can…

 Most cruise lines will have some kind of solo ‘mixer’ event at the start of the cruise, normally organised by the cruise director.
 The temptation may be to avoid these like the plague, as you’ll probably have a mental image of some cheesy cocktail party or even worse some kind of strange speed dating session.